 “There’s a quilting cottage!”
 This is the answer to our prayers.
 It will solve all of our problems!”
-Gemma squealed, but when they arrived at the cottage, there was no longer a cottage there.
+Gemma squealed, but when they arrived at the cottage, there was no longer a cottage.
 Gemma scratched her head and wondered if she had imagined it, but she hadn’t.

 Grandmother looked grief stricken…”Dear girl, are you trying to play a trick on me?”
-Grandmother smiled wearliy.
+Grandmother smiled wearily.

 “No Grandmother, perhaps we can’t see it because I have brought you back with me?”
 Gemma had a feeling.
 She reached out to where the cottage door would have been and it opened.